chiubaca/chiubaca-monorepo/apps/chiubaca.com/README.md

 To get started with the chiubaca.com app, follow these steps:

-1. **Install Dependencies**: Run `pnpm install` in the root of the monorepo to install all dependencies.
+1. **Install Dependencies**: Run `npm install --workspaces` in the root of the monorepo to install all dependencies.
-2. **Run the Development Server**: Use `pnpm dev` to start the development server and view the app in your browser.
+2. **Run the Development Server**: Use `npm run -ws dev` from the repo root, or `npm run dev` inside this app folder.

 ## Deployment